sjoerdk/anonapi/docs/sphinx/command_reference.rst

 edit
 ----
-Open the mapping file in current dir in the default editor for csv files.
+Open the :ref:`mapping <concepts_mapping>` file in current dir in the default editor for csv files.
 On windows this is usually excel.
-You can edit the mapping here.

 .. warning::

-    Always close the editor before running anon commands that modify the mapping like :ref:`map_add_selection`.
+    Always close the editor before running anon commands that modify the mapping like :ref:`map_add_selection_file`.
     Many editors lock the file while open, making it impossible to change it by other means.

+Some editors will ask you whether you want to save the mapping file in their own file format like xlsx.
+Never do this as this will make the mapping unreadable for anonapi.

 .. _select: